seed-labs/seed-emulator/examples/blockchain/D31_chainlink/README.md

 ## Chainlink User Server

-The Chainlink User Server is an example to demonstrate how to use the Chainlink service to request Ethereum price from a real-world server.
+The Chainlink User Server is an example to demonstrate how to use the Chainlink service to request external data.
 To do that, a [user contract](./contracts/user_contract.sol) needs to be deployed to the blockchain.
-This contract interacts with the Chainlink service to get the latest price of an asset.
+Users will interact with this contract, which will interact with the Chainlink service to get the data from the outside.

 ### Set up the user contract

-Setting up the user contract takes several steps:
+Setting up the user contract takes several steps.
+When the user node start, these steps will be automatically carried out.

 1. Get LINK token contract address and oracle contract addresses from the Ethereum Utility server